hubble-exchange/python-sdk/README.md

 - Salt: order salt
 - OrderId: order id
 - ReduceOnly: whether the order is reduce-only or not
+- PostOnly: whether the order is post-only or not
 - OrderType: order type - "limit" order or "ioc" (market order)